vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 - Specify a datastore as the image store:<pre>--image-store <i>datastore_name</i></pre>
 - Specify a datastore folder as the image store:<pre>--image-store <i>datastore_name</i>/<i>path</i></pre>
 - Wrap the datastore name and path in single quotes (') on Mac OS and Linux and in double quotes (") on Windows if they include spaces:  <pre>--image-store '<i>datastore name</i>'/'<i>datastore path</i>'</pre>

-If you specify an invalid datastore name, `vic-machine create` fails and suggests valid datastores.

 <a name="volume-store"></a>
 ### `--volume-store` ###